National Agricultural Literacy Curriculum Matrix

 - Slide 11: Ask, “How do we improve our land-use choices so that we can feed a growing world and still maintain a high quality of life and healthy environment?”
 We need to use best management practices (see the Best Management Practices video; 1:06 min).
 Best practices are simply the best way to do something.
 For example, in school, if you attend class, engage in the content and study, you will do well in the course.
 Similarly, we can also think about the best ways to use our land sustainably by preserving natural habitats, using agricultural best management practices and planning for urban growth.

-Review and summarize the following key concepts (Slide 16).
+Review and summarize the following key concepts: (Slide 17)

-- Three percent of Earth’s surface has ideal conditions for growing crops.
+- Three percent of Earth’s surface (10% of the Earth's land) has ideal conditions for growing crops.

 Using slide 19 of the Land Use PowerPoint, distribute the Country Comparison Map and have students find similarities and differences in climate, topography, culture and food production across the globe.